objectbox/objectbox-dart/objectbox/README.md

   </array>
   ```

-  Next, in your app code, pass the same string when opening the Store, for example: `openStore(macosApplicationGroup: 'FGDTDLOBXDJ.demo')`.
+  Next, in the app code, pass the same string when opening the Store, for example: `openStore(macosApplicationGroup: 'FGDTDLOBXDJ.demo')`.
   Note: Pick a short group identifier; there's an internal limit in macOS that requires the complete string to be
   19 characters or fewer.
-* **For Sync + Android**: in your `android/app/build.gradle` set `minSdkVersion 21` in section `android -> defaultConfig`.
+* **For Sync + Android**: in `android/app/build.gradle` set `minSdkVersion 21` in section `android -> defaultConfig`.
-* In order to run Flutter unit tests locally on your machine, you'll need to install the native ObjectBox library on
+* In order to run Flutter unit tests locally on your machine, install the native ObjectBox library on
   your host machine (same as you would if you developed for Dart native, as described in the next section):

   ```shell script
   bash <(curl -s https://raw.githubusercontent.com/objectbox/objectbox-dart/main/install.sh)
   ```

+Continue with the [examples README](example/README.md) to learn how to create entities and use the ObjectBox API.

 ### Dart Native

+Add these dependencies to your `pubspec.yaml`:
 ```yaml
 dependencies:
   objectbox: ^1.2.0